scottyschup/ruby-curriculum/bonus/require.md

 ## Explicit paths

 Even if a file is not in a `$LOAD_PATH` directory, you can still load it if you give an explicit path to the file.
+This will direct Ruby not to look around in the `$LOAD_PATH` or `Gem.path`, but instead go directly to the file named.

 For instance, you can write `require './board.rb'`, which will look for `board.rb` in the current directory (`.`).

 There is on problem: the current directory is **the directory you are running ruby from**.
 So if you run: